24901064/INVERSE-OF-A-MATRIX/README.md

 ## Program:
 import numpy as np

-# Define the matrix
 A = np.array([[6, 2, 3],
               [3, 1, 1],
               [10, 3, 4]])

-# Check if the matrix is invertible (i.e., determinant is not zero)
 det = np.linalg.det(A)

 if det == 0: